Whiston's Pubs

 Working Men's Club Pleasley Road ? - 2005 Since knocked down and a three-storey apartment block constructed on the site, as can be seen in these images...

-Other public houses have featured in the area (and still do) They may be on the outskirts Whiston today, but were once part of the area when the Ecclesiastical Parish of Whiston was much larger than it is now:
+Other public houses, taverns and inns have featured in the area (and still do).
+Here is a look at other establishments in the area.
+They may be on the outskirts Whiston today, but were once part of the area when the Ecclesiastical Parish of Whiston was much larger than it is now:

 The Brecks On the eastern edge of the old Whiston Parish is the Brecks Junction, the name given to a large, prominent pub a chain pub with a budget hotel constructed next door.